gabrielle-lim/gabrielle-lim.github.io/_pages/about.md

 News
 ======
-I started the first year of my PhD program in the Department of Politial Science at the University of Toronto!
+I started the first year of my PhD program in the Department of Political Science at the University of Toronto!

 I am also organizing a workshop on ["The True Costs of Misinformation"](https://shorensteincenter.org/true-costs-misinformation-workshop-call-participants/).
 It will be a two-day in-person event in Cambridge, MA from March 9 to 10, 2022.
 Deadline for applications is December 15, 2021.
 CFP [here](https://shorensteincenter.org/true-costs-misinformation-workshop-call-participants/).